RedPRO16/GitHub_CV/README.md

 ## **About me**😄

 Who graduated from the engineering department and pursued with MBA in the International business management field.
 I used to work as an import and export manager for international companies.
-Since covid restriction, I decided to kick my career in the tech field.
-I’ve been on a self-learning coding journey for a year and looking forward to accelerating this process within a supportive and friendly environment with intensive bootcamp.
-I have improved my basic coding skill for HTML, CSS while still trying to get further knowledge of blockchain and web3 applications of my interests.
-Therefore, I decided to make a switch and start the software development bootcamp with Makers.
+Since the Covid-19 restriction, I kicked my career in the tech field.
+I’ve been on a self-learning-to-code journey for a year and looking forward to speeding up this process within a supportive and friendly environment with an intensive bootcamp.
+I have improved my basic coding skill for HTML and CSS, while still trying to get further knowledge of blockchain and web3 applications of my interests.
+Therefore, I made a switch and start the software development bootcamp with Makers.

 ## **Projects**👨‍💻